laxertu/eric/docs_markdown/docs.md

 **Writing a custom persistence layer**

-You need to implement the following interfaces:
+You’ll need to implement one or more of the following interfaces depending on your use case, as some of the participants may not need to be persisted, e.g. MessageQueueListener Base class.

 **Channels**